 With the rise in blockchain technology and the new thing of being able to ‘own’ digital art now via NFTs, digital art is really having its heyday.
 As an artist, it is a great thing.
 I’ve been creating digital art a lot more and particularly when working on my own NFT collection “MulgaKongz.”
 By creating art on a tablet, I can work anywhere — at the beach, on a boat or in a motor vehicle.
 It’s very convenient.

-In terms of displaying the artwork, digital displays like The Frame provide colours that are super vibrant with all the details on full display.
-The colours can sometimes even be more vibrant than the real-life paintings so that they appear supercharged.
+In terms of displaying the artwork, digital displays like The Frame provide colors that are super vibrant with all the details on full display.
+The colors can sometimes even be more vibrant than the real-life paintings so that they appear supercharged.
 A lot of the times when the artworks are displayed on The Frame, they are larger than the real-life version, and a lot of the details are more noticeable too, which can be more impactful than the real-life smaller versions.

 Q: What three pieces of yours would you recommend for users to display on The Frame?

 It really comes down to personal preference, but I can tell you that last month, my most popular artwork in the Art Store was the Clifford King of the Point.
 It’s a painting of a big, bearded dude, standing with his surfboard on my local beach, and he is surrounded by goofy looking seagulls.
-It’s summery, fun and colourful.
+It’s summery, fun and colorful.

-The second most viewed artwork of mine last month was a colourful collage style artwork titled Under the Sea.
+The second most viewed artwork of mine last month was a colorful collage style artwork titled Under the Sea.
 It features coral, fish with moustaches, bearded pineapples and octopus tentacles.
 I originally drew this artwork for a chain of Poke Bowl restaurants in my hometown of Sydney.

-Another one of my favourite artworks in the Art Store is titled Cactus Brothers.
+Another one of my favorite artworks in the Art Store is titled Cactus Brothers.
 It’s a painting of two cactus characters wearing sombreros under a starry night sky.
 They are in the desert surrounded by cacti and palm trees, and an oasis style lake is in the background.
 It was an artwork, which I was commissioned to paint for a cactus-loving collector of my art.